Golden-Repair/bashrc-startpage/README.md

 # Start-Page
 Start page made after a linux terminal with functional commands for shortcuts and searches.
+It should work with all modern browsers, however I'm mainly using firefox and can't guarantee that everything looks nice on other browsers.

 Directories are supposed to serve as bookmark categories and 'files' as bookmarks/links.